Perspective | Many of my fellow politicians won’t tell voters the truth. The result was Jan. 6.

 Most elected officials first run for office for the right reasons: They want to make big policy changes.
 But every big change has a cost, and if you aren’t willing to level with people about those costs — or anything else — don’t be surprised when they don’t trust you to make the change.
 You might just find that leveling with your constituents and getting to do big things is more rewarding than spewing a guaranteed applause line at a rally.

-Political parties and their leaders have a two options: Engage in the competition of ideas and solve problems while moving the country forward, or continue to promote disinformation and false narratives designed to undermine our democracy.
+Political parties and their leaders have two options: Engage in the competition of ideas and solve problems while moving the country forward, or continue to promote disinformation and false narratives designed to undermine our democracy.
 The choice should be obvious.

 Twitter: @EricCantor